 It used to be that franchise developers would open and run at least 20 or 30 outlets before selling their concept to franchisees.
 Not anymore.
-These days anyone with a franchise concept and the money necessary to register with the Federal Trade Commission (FTC) is launching a franchise.
+These days, anyone with a franchise concept and the money necessary to register with the Federal Trade Commission, or FTC, is launching a franchise.
 As with any new venture, the buyer must beware.

---Is the franchise properly registered?
-About a dozen states require franchises to register with a state government agency (usually the Attorney General's office) before they legally can offer franchises to in-state residents.
-If you are living in one of these states, you should ask the franchise if they are registered and get hold of their registration documents (often these are more detailed than the Franchise Disclosure Document on file with the FTC).
+Is the franchise properly registered?
+About a dozen states require franchises to register with a state government agency (usually the attorney general's office) before they legally can offer franchises to in-state residents.
+If you are living in one of these states, you should ask the franchise owners whether they are registered and get ahold of their registration documents (these are often more detailed than the franchise disclosure document on file with the FTC).

-If you are in a registration state and the franchise is not yet registered there, do not do ANYTHING until they are.
+If you are in a registration state and the franchise is not yet registered there, do not do (SET ITAL) anything (END ITAL) until it is.

---Do the people running the business know what they are doing?
+Do the people running the business know what they are doing?
 Just because someone is a brilliant chef does not mean he knows how to run a successful restaurant.
-Spend lots of time speaking to the franchise's management team, and ask some tough questions, such as:
+Spend lots of time speaking to the franchise management team members, and ask some tough questions, such as:

 --Do they have in-depth knowledge of the restaurant business?